Library: Policy

 (1) error type;

-(2) date the error was discovered;
+(2) date the system discovered the error ;

 (3) date the worker resolved the error;